ZedrikCayne/crankshaft/README.md

 make clean test
 ```
 Will run the unit tests...
 (All c/c++ files in the tests folder are considered unit tests...)

-The `scripts/gentest` script generates `test/autogen-test.c` which will get built into the application.
-The supplied application (main.cpp) is a basic webserver with a special case /api route that just returns back out what was sent in.
-The server supports get/post on the api and get on the basic file server.
-The main purpose of it is to drive the unit tests `--test`

-Unit tests are pretty comprehensive, including starting the internal web server, and using the internal http request system to hit it.
-If you want *all* of the tests...in the Makefile there are lines to exclude the tests of the tests that you can comment out.
-(Note, the unit tests will *fail* because we test failing the tests...
-Which is why we've got them commented out...) (http only supports 1.1...
-HTTP2 is...a thought...)

 At the moment it'll compile clean with no warnings on osx and wsl.
 It'll probably compile clean on any recent linux distro provided you've got openssl-dev libraries installed.
 I'm pretty sure that's the only lib that isn't standard that crankshaft depends on.